The Alignment Archive

 Real leverage often belongs to the person, institution, company, country, or system controlling the route between a need and its fulfillment.

 Whoever controls access to what others depend on controls more than supply.
+They control timing, terms, permission, price, and pressure.

 This is why power architecture cannot be read only by watching speeches, elections, headlines, or public statements.